mattparker/lamplighthelp/source/16-7-2_Adding_and_Editing_Profile_Custom_Tabs_and_Fields.markdown

 To delete any tab, field or option:

  - Find it in the list, then click on the 'dustbin' icon to the right of it.
-Click the 'Del' button to the right of the relevant field or tab.
 The item you have chosen will now show as pink in the list.
  - Remember to click 'save all changes' at the top or bottom of the page before moving on, or the item will remain active.